How to Make Your New Years Resolution Stick

 Losing a lot of weight or paying off debt might seem overwhelming if you’re not ready for it.
 That’s why it’s so important for your one and only resolution to be achievable.

 It’s great to set a stretch goal, but if your goal is too big or too broad, it’s easier to get discouraged and abandon it altogether.
-So, make sure you set goals that are healthy, like losing one pound a week or goals that are possible, like setting aside an extra $100 per month in a high yield savings account like Ally to grow your savings.
+So, make sure you set goals that are healthy, like losing one pound a week or goals that are possible, like setting aside an extra $100 per month in a high yield savings account like Synchrony to grow your savings.

 make it relevant